WillXing/node_jsnsd/README.md

     `res.status(404).end()`

+### Express Scaffolding with the Global Express Package

 The key express package is the global express-generator which we can use to scaffold out an express server for us.